 I have plenty of references to offer from other Tantasqua and area parents who have taken lessons with me, and please feel free to check out my website below to learn more about where I play and what I do on the educational front.
 I am also the resident drum set instructor at Eagle Hill High School in Hardwick and a professional freelance writer.

 I also play gigs regularly to keep my own chops fresh.
-I’m the drummer for a weekly volunteer senior big band, a local all original jazz funk group, and the Drummer for one of New England’s most popular trop rock bands.
+I’m the drummer for a weekly volunteer senior big band, a local all original jazz funk group, and tour drummer for one of New England’s most popular trop rock bands.
 My 30 years of playing in jazz and rock bands is an instrumental part of my lesson program.
 That performance experience can not be learned in college alone.
 It’s honed on the road in clubs and venues spanning decades.
 I’m grateful to offer that vast experience.

 Younger drummers generally tap my skill sets to get better at sight reading concert band and jazz music and improving their chops or technique.
 However, I also leave plenty of room for creativity and for students to find their own voice and style on the kit.
 Ear training is critical as well.